tobiasjcat/ice_end/health.md

 ## 17 AC!

-4 / 4 1st level spell slots used
+1 / 4 1st level spell slots used
-2 / 3 2nd level spell slots used
+0 / 3 2nd level spell slots used
-1 / 2 3rd level spell slots  used
+0 / 2 3rd level spell slots  used

-74 hp max 7 hit dice
+74 hp max 9 hit dice
-23 temp hp now and 0 hit dice used
+33 temp hp now and 7 hit dice used

+ray bradbury has 27 hitpoints

 0 levels of exhaustion